-Patients are asked to book appointments by telephone or use the online appointment system whenever possible; the surgery has multiple telephone lines, and a queuing system in operation.
+Patients are asked to book appointments by telephone or use the online appointment system whenever possible; the surgery has multiple telephone lines, and a queuing system is in operation.
 Telephones are staffed by reception from 08.00 and are answered automatically in the order calls are received.
 Calls to the surgery between 08.00 and 08.30 should be for urgent matters only.
-There is no open access or ‘sit and wait’ surgery.
+There is NO open access or ‘sit and wait’ surgery.
 To ensure we are fair to all our patients, queuing up at the surgery before it opens does not mean you will be able to ‘jump the queue’.
 Genuine emergencies will always be seen the same day.

 It is preferable to book an appointment in advance if you wish to see a particular doctor, or wish to discuss an ongoing health problem with the same doctor.
 Whilst the practice strives to ensure that you see the doctor of your choice it may not be possible to offer an early appointment if surgeries are already fully booked, or if the doctor has been on leave.